clonedsource/ROBLOX-Death-Sound-Customizer/README.md

 # ROBLOX-Death-Sound-Customizer
 A Death Sound Customizer for ROBLOX made entirely in Rust.
+Compiled to .exe for normal people's convenience cuz not everyone has rustc or cargo downloaded, and .exe can be run on nearly every windows OS.
+Might add MacOS Support later on, but I don't have a MacOS machine, so that isn't exactly possible for me currently.

 ## SUPPORTED OS
 Windows: **YES** (Vista, XP, 7, 8, 8.1, 10, 11)